clc3-CloudComputing/jku-ws21/2 Continuous Integration/exercise 2.1/README.md

 ![GitHub Action activation](./assets/gh_action_activate.png)

-1. Create file `CI.yml` in your repository and copy-paste content from the provided `CI.yml` file.
+1. Create file `CI.yml` in the folder `.github/workflows` of your repository and copy-paste the content from the provided `CI.yml` file.

     ```yaml
     name: CI